aserbremen/Multi-Robot-Graph-SLAM/README.md

 # Multi-Robot Graph SLAM using LIDAR

 This repository contains a ROS2 multi-robot 3D LIDAR SLAM implementation based on the [hdl_graph_slam](https://github.com/koide3/hdl_graph_slam) package.
 The package is tested on ROS2 humble.

+More info to come soon.

 ## Dependencies